chredeur/Golden-HUD-V1/README.md

 Features

-- NEW: Supports Hungermod
+- New supports Hungermod
 - New ammo counter
-- New config file
+- New configuration file
 - New percentage on the bar
+- New crosshair
+- New supports notification

 Installation